Home » Smoothies » Smoothie Tips

 This post may contain affiliate links.
 If you use these links to buy something we may earn a small commission.
 Thanks.

-If so, you’ve probably been wondering how to make a smoothie thicker.
+If you want a creamier consistency but keep getting smoothies that are too watery you’ve probably been wondering how to make a smoothie thicker.

-My wife and I have been making smoothies every day for almost two years and I’m going to show you 14 ways to make smoothies thicker!
+My wife and I have been making smoothies every day for almost two years and I’m going to show you 12 ways to make smoothies thicker!
+I’ll share the most common reasons your smoothie is too thin along with the best liquids to make thicker smoothies.

 3 Reasons Why Your Smoothie is Too Thin